Salah856/Salah856/README.md

 **Salah856/Salah856** is a ✨  _special_  ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-- I’m currently working as FullStack ML developer.
+- Former FullStack ML developer.
+- Software engineer at KemetAI.

 - <a href="https://aws.amazon.com/developer/community/heroes/salah-elhossiny/"> AWS ML Hero </a>.
 - AWS Community Builder.